Skylake (microarchitecture): Features

 Other enhancements include Thunderbolt 3.0, Serial ATA Express, Iris Pro graphics with Direct3D feature level 12_1 with up to 128 MB of L4 eDRAM cache on certain SKUs.
 The Skylake line of processors retires VGA support, while supporting up to three monitors connected via HDMI 1.4, DisplayPort 1.2 or Embedded DisplayPort (eDP) interfaces.
 HDMI 2.0 (4K@60 Hz) is only supported on motherboards equipped with Intel's Alpine Ridge Thunderbolt controller.

 The Skylake instruction set changes include Intel MPX (Memory Protection Extensions) and Intel SGX (Software Guard Extensions).
-Future Xeon variants will also have Advanced Vector Extensions 3.2 (AVX-512F).
+Xeon variants also support Advanced Vector Extensions 3.2 (AVX-512F).

 Skylake-based laptops were predicted to use wireless technology called Rezence for charging, and other wireless technologies for communication with peripherals.
 Many major PC vendors agreed to use this technology in Skylake-based laptops; however, no laptops were released with the technology as of 2019.

-The integrated GPU of Skylake's S variant supports on Windows DirectX 12 Feature Level 12_1, OpenGL 4.6 with latest Windows 10 driver update (OpenGL 4.5 on Linux) and OpenCL 3.0 standards.
+The integrated GPU of Skylake's S variant supports DirectX 12 Feature Level 12_1 on Windows, OpenGL 4.6 with a Windows 10 driver update and on Linux, and OpenCL 3.0 standards.
 The Quick Sync video engine now includes support for VP9 (GPU accelerated decode only), VP8 and HEVC (hardware accelerated 8-bit encode/decode and GPU accelerated 10-bit decode), and supports for resolutions up to 40962048.

-Intel also released unlocked (capable of overclocking) mobile Skylake CPUs.
+Intel also released unlocked (overclocking capable) mobile Skylake CPUs.

 Unlike previous generations, Skylake-based Xeon E3 no longer works with a desktop chipset that supports the same socket, and requires either the C232 or the C236 chipset to operate.

-Started from Skylake, Intel had removed IDE mode (of SATA controller) and EHCI controller from its client platform chipsets.
+Starting from Skylake, Intel removed IDE mode of SATA and EHCI controllers from its client platform chipsets.

 Known issues

-Short loops with a specific combination of instruction use may cause unpredictable system behavior on CPUs with hyperthreading.
+Short loops with a specific combination of instruction use may cause unpredictable system behavior on CPUs with hyper-threading.
 A microcode update was issued to fix the issue.

 Skylake is vulnerable to Spectre attacks.

 In fact, it is more vulnerable than other processors because it uses indirect branch speculation not just on indirect branches but also when the return prediction stack underflows.

 The latency for the spinlock PAUSE instruction has been increased dramatically (from the usual 10 cycles to 141 cycles in Skylake), which can cause performance issues with older programs or libraries using pause instructions.
 Intel documents the increased latency as a feature that improves power efficiency.